Have you heard of the Whole 30 Diet?

 I – am – all – for just about anything that improves health the natural way – I decided to read the book.

 In the forward of the book, the authors make a rather bold, yet convincing testimonial.

 One of the authors claims that their sister greatly benefited from the Whole 30 Diet.

-They said she no longer suffers from pain caused by rheumatoid arthritis.
+They said she no longer suffered from pain caused by rheumatoid arthritis.
 (This is to the best of my recollection.
 You may have to read the book to confirm this.)

 Quite an intriguing story to capture the reader’s attention!

 Moving forward, let me briefly explain the gist of the book.

 The diet is designed to help you clean up your eating habits while cutting out foods that may be having a negative impact on your health.
 (You can read about the official Whole 30 rules on their website.)

 I took the Whole 30 challenge.